If you are willing to choose software testing as your career, then this is a must-read!

-Nowadays I get many emails asking me about Software Testing jobs.
+Nowadays we get too many emails enquiring about Software Testing jobs.
 Should I select Software Testing as my career?
 How to switch to Software Testing from other job experience?
-Which institute should I join for a Testing course?
-And much more …
+Which institute should I join for a testing course? and much more.

-I will give a common answer to all these questions whether you should choose Software Testing as your career or not?
+This tutorial will give a common answer to all the above questions on whether you should choose Software Testing as your career or not?

-Let me first explain in brief about Software Testing.
-Software Testing and Quality Control are the processes by means of which application quality is improved.
-Software Testing is done in each phase of product lifecycle i.e from requirement specifications, design, coding, to user acceptance.
+Software Testing and Quality Control are the processes through which application quality is improved.
+Software Testing is done in each phase of the product lifecycle i.e. from requirement specifications, design & coding, to user acceptance.

-Many complex software structures require in-depth analytical and technical skill to test the applications.
-Knowledge of programming languages is required for Unit testing, scripting skill essential for Automation testing.
+Many complex software structures require in-depth analytical and technical skills to test the applications.
+Knowledge of programming languages is required for unit testing, and scripting skills are essential for automation testing.

-Now we will speak about your Career in Software Testing.
-No one can guide you with choosing your career more than you!
-Its right and you are the only people to decide your career.
+Now let’s discuss careers in Software Testing.
+No one can guide you in choosing your career more than you!
+It’s right and you are the only person to decide on your career.

-Do self-assessment to figure out where you can fit well.
-Do a study of your skills, interests, strengths, weaknesses.
+Do a self-assessment to figure out where you can fit well.
+Do a study of your skills, interests, strengths, weaknesses, etc.

 - What is your goal in life?

-- What will increase your satisfaction and skill?
+- What will increase your satisfaction and skills?